 What is a Keysafe and why do I need one?

 A Keysafe is a secure metal box that can be attached to the exterior wall of a property.
 Inside the keysafe, the owner keeps a spare key, or keys, to their home.
 On the front of the keysafe is a panel used for entering a code.
 The keysafe can only be opened by someone who knows the programmed code.
+Therefore, keysafes are a very secure way to store spare keys.

 Are Keysafes secure?

-They are much more secure than the alternatives.
+Keysafes are much more secure than the alternatives.
 You will no longer need to leave the key under the plant pot or doormat if your close friends or family members are popping round to see you.

 This, of course, is a very dangerous thing for you to do.
 It is common for burglars to take a chance and see if there are any keys in these locations.
 If they find your key they can access your home and steal your belongings.